 You will receive one grade for the lecture, discussion, and laboratory combined.
 They are not separate courses and they are not optional.
-The course grading policy on the opposite page describes how each will be weighted in your final grade.
+The course grading policy on the last page of this syllabus describes how each will be weighted in your final grade.